What You Need To Know About Spousal Maintenance

 Previous Maintenance Cases

 Case One: The couple was married for three years.
-Wife’s attorney insisted that Husband should pay maintenance to her because Husband was unfaithful.
-We represented the Husband, and successfully argued that the marriage was simply too short, and the earning capacities too similar, to award any maintenance.
+The wife’s attorney insisted that the husband should pay maintenance to her because the husband was unfaithful.
+Dan Pingelton represented the husband, and successfully argued that the marriage was simply too short, and the earning capacities too similar, to award any maintenance.

-Case Two: Dan Pingelton represented Wife, who married the same man three times.
+Case Two: Dan Pingelton represented a wife, who married the same man three times.
 Their third marriage to each other lasted only one year.
-Husband’s attorney argued at trial that the marriage was too short to qualify for maintenance.
-We won that case with a maintenance order for Wife, convincing the court that while thatmarriage was short, the couple had a long history together through two prior marriages, and that this fact warranted maintenance.
-The court agreed with us.
+The husband’s attorney argued at trial that the marriage was too short to qualify for maintenance.
+Dan Pingelton won that case with a maintenance order for the wife, convincing the court that while that marriage was short, the couple had a long history together through two prior marriages, and that this fact warranted maintenance.
+The court agreed with the argument.

-Case Three: Wife stayed home to raise the couples’ three children while Husband completed medical school and grew a profitable practice in mid-Missouri.
-Husband’s attorney argued that Wife herself had a Ph.D and was capable of earning close to a six-figure salary.
-Dan Pingelton was honored to represent Wife and obtain for her a child support and maintenance package that equaled about 60% of Husband’s disposable income.
-The turning point in this case came after a thorough investigation of Husband’s other activities.
-There were hard feelings all around after Husband was finally forced to pay significant sums to Wife.
-But, fortunately, more than fifteen years later, the parties are all doing well.
+Case Three: Wife stayed home to raise the couples’ three children while the husband completed medical school and grew a profitable practice in mid-Missouri.
+The husband’s attorney argued that the wife herself had a Ph.D. and was capable of earning close to a six-figure salary.
+Dan Pingelton was honored to represent the wife and obtain for her a child support and maintenance package that equaled about 60% of her husband’s disposable income.
+The turning point, in this case, came after a thorough investigation of the husband’s other activities.
+There were hard feelings all around after the husband was finally forced to pay significant sums to the wife.
+But, fortunately, more than 15 years later, the parties are all doing well.
 The children are grown and have a good relationship with both their mom and dad.
 The parents are civil toward each other.
 They have each moved on and are both financially stable.
 This would not have happened without a legally sufficient maintenance order years ago.